Noordibou/Coffee-Shop-Blog/README.md

 ## Technologies used
-MongoDB, React, Express, NodeJS, HTML, CSS and Bootstrap
+MongoDB, React, Express, NodeJS, HTML, CSS and tailwind

-## Stretch Goals
+## Future Goals

-Add user login page
+Add user features

 Add sorting functionality to sort by name/description and location